 Similar to academic requirements in other professional degree programs at Drake, students are permitted to repeat a required course one time only.
-Failure to achieve a grade above a C after repeating a course will result in being dropped from the program.
+Failure to achieve a grade of C or higher after repeating a course will result in being dismissed from the program.
 Other academic requirements to be consistent with APA designation standards may be implemented.